 Shia Online Quran Center Logo

-Imam Muhammad Taqi(A.S): The Ninth Imam and Eleventh Masoom
+Imam Muhammad Taqi (A.S): The Ninth Imam and Eleventh Masoom

-Imam Muhammad Taqi (AS), the ninth Imam of the Shia Muslims, was a remarkable individual who embodied the values of compassion, wisdom, and spiritual insight.
-Born in 811 CE in Medina, he was the son of Imam Ali Riza (AS) and a direct descendant of the Prophet Muhammad (PBUH).
+Imam Muhammad Taqi (A.S), the ninth Imam of the Shia Muslims, was a remarkable individual who embodied the values of compassion, wisdom, and spiritual insight.
+Born in 811 CE in Medina, he was the son of Imam Ali Riza (A.S) and a direct descendant of the Prophet Muhammad (PBUH).

 Early Life and Education of Imam Muhammad Taqi(A.S)